We earn commissions from brands listed on this site, which influences how listings are presented.

 Government agencies, such as state or local economic development organizations, may offer loans or grants to support small business growth and, by extension, economic growth.
 The application process for government loans can be competitive and time-consuming, but favorable terms and potential for non-repayable grants make them attractive.

-6. Gather Required Documents
+Step 6: Gather All Required Financial Documents

 Before applying for a business loan, gather the necessary documentation to support your application.
 Common documents include: